ChrisMcLernon/AI-Treasure-Hunting-Game/README.md

-# AI and Emerging Trends
+# AI Treasure Hunting Game

-Welcome to the AI and Emerging Trends repository.
+Welcome to the AI Treasure Hunting Game repository.
 This repository explores various aspects of AI and its impact on emerging trends.

 ## Contents